 DRW fellows have the opportunity to carry out individual research projects while also working alongside faculty to develop their research skills.
 These fellowships are available to accepted UChicago graduate students.

-The University of Chicago Energy and Environment Lab (E&E Lab) is seeking a Research Director to provide technical and intellectual leadership to the E&E Lab, and develop and support environmental policy research projects.
+The University of Chicago Energy and Environment Lab (EE Lab) is seeking a Research Analyst (RA) with strong research, methodological, and management skills to support large-scale environmental policy research projects.

-The Energy Policy Institute (EPIC) is seeking to hire a full-time Research Professional to work with Professor Michael Greenstone on ongoing and new research projects related to research on the Economics of the Global Energy Challenge.
+EPIC is seeking to hire a full-time Research Professional to work with Professors Erin Kelley, Greg Lane, and Fiona Burlig on ongoing and new research projects.

 EPIC research is helping to assess climate change impacts, quantify its costs, and identify policies to reduce emissions and adapt to a changing world.